SolaceServices/SolaceQueueBrowserGui/README.md

 2. Messaging creds: go to the Solace Cloud console, click on your broker, then click on "Connect".
 Open the "Solace Messaging" area.
 The creds are displayed there.

 ## Running the tool
+Please take a look at scripts/run for sample run command.

 > java -jar target/SolaceQueueBrowserGui-1.0.0-jar-with-dependencies.jar -c=[path to your config file]

 ## Feedback?